 2. Have an Online Presence

-You don’t necessarily need a paid website in order to have an online presence.
+You don’t necessarily need a paid website in order to have an online presence for your online store.

 Even a WordPress blog, which you can run and operate for free, is a great way to showcase your product, begin to get feedback and hone the marketing messages for your online business.